-Why do the bump maps look different with GPU?
+Why do some bump maps look different with GPU?

-Larger scenes cause an "Failed to allocate memory for buffer" error with V-Ray IPR GPU.
+Larger scenes cause a "Failed to allocate memory for buffer" error with V-Ray IPR GPU.
 Why?

 If you get the following error message, this means that some or all of your video cards do not have sufficient memory to load the scene.